przemyslaw-pacek/personal-homepage/README.md

 ![image](./animation.gif)

 ## Description

 This is my personal homepage where you can find what I know, what I want to learn and what my projects are.

 ## Demo

 If you want to check, clik [here](https://przemyslaw-pacek.github.io/personal-homepage/).

 ## Technologies:

 - HTML
 - CSS
 - JavaScript
-- BEM
 - Flex
 - Grid
-- Immutability
 - React
-- React-Redux
+- React Redux
-- Redux-Saga
+- Redux Saga
-- Error handling
+- Error Handling
-- Webpack
-- Styled-components
+- Styled Components
 - Fetch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).